alephium/www/src/content/blog/2022-11-17_An-introduction-to-the-stateful-UTXO-model-8de3b0f76749/index.md

 description: 'Combining the expressiveness of the account model & security of the UTXO model.'
 ---

-Combining the expressiveness of the account model & security of the UTXO model.

----

 ### An introduction to the stateful UTXO model

 _Combining the expressiveness of the account model & security of the UTXO model._